 Conserving Missouri's Wild and Managed Pollinators

-Zack Miller, MU Biological Sciences
+Zack Miller, Biological Sciences, University of Missouri

-Candace Galen, MU Biological Sciences
+Candace Galen, Biological Sciences, University of Missouri

-James Quinn, Regional Horticulture Specialist
+James Quinn, Regional Horticulture Specialist, University of Missouri Extension

 At the heart of the pollination issue lies our bounty of foods such as peaches, strawberries, squash and apples.
 These and other foods requiring pollination have been staples in the human diet for centuries, and their pollinators have been highly revered since ancient times.
 From Egyptian hieroglyphics and Native American cave paintings to Greek mythology and English poetry, bees and butterflies have been a source of fascination and awe for millennia (Figure 1).